Print

 • 2 teaspoon sugar

-• 34 tablespoon chopped cilantro plus additional for garnish
+• 34 tablespoons chopped cilantro plus additional for garnish

-• 1 4 ounce can, chopped green chilies
+• 1 4-ounce can, of chopped green chilies

 • 3 bay leaves